A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

-The core empirical finding of the cDiff paper is that diffusion models offer improved stability and accuracy over these flow-based approaches, The results demonstrate that diffusion models coupled with learned summary networks offer a robust, amortized solution for SBI with datasets whose sizes or structures vary across simulations.
-The approach avoids the need to retrain the posterior estimator for each new observation set and maintains stable inference even when datasets differ in cardinality or temporal length.
+The results demonstrate that diffusion models coupled with learned summary networks offer a robust, amortized solution for SBI with datasets whose sizes or structures vary across simulations.

-However, there are still limitations that must be considered.
-In this work, robustness to model misspecification is not addressed, interactions between the encoder and diffusion decoder may require better architectural design, and current evaluation metrics (e.g., SBC~\cite{talts2020validatingbayesianinferencealgorithms}, TARP~\cite{lemos2023samplingbasedaccuracytestingposterior}) are imperfect for highly irregular datasets.

-That is, current NPE methods—including their diffusion-based approach—assume that the forward model's prior and likelihood are exactly known.
-In realistic applications, however, the data-generating process is often imperfectly specified, meaning the model used for simulation and training may differ from the true system.
-This mismatch can lead to out-of-distribution inference, where the learned model is asked to generalize beyond the range of simulated data.
-Unlike SNPSE/TSNPSE~\cite{sharrock2024sequentialneuralscoreestimation, deistler_truncated_2022}, the method does not employ sequential posterior refinement, relying instead on a single-shot conditional learning framework.

 In summary, like other NPE methods, this method remains vulnerable to model misspecification and out-of-distribution inputs, which can degrade posterior reliability when applied to unstructured or real-world data.
-Nonetheless, by formally incorporating summary networks into diffusion-based NPE, this work provides an important step toward SBI methods that generalize across diverse, irregular, and high-dimensional data modalities.
+Nonetheless, this work provides an important step toward SBI methods that generalize across diverse, irregular, and high-dimensional data modalities.

-\subsubsection{ConDiSim: Addressing Noise and Distraction}
+\subsubsection{ConDiSim: addressing noise and distraction}

-The novel method Condisim~\cite{nautiyal_condisim_2025}, introduced by Nautiyal et al., relates to the unstructured data problem and draws connections to potential model misspecification avenues by demonstrating robustness to observational corruption and non-informative noise.
-The authors motivate their work by highlighting two key challenges in SBI: handling real-world data that is often noisy, corrupted, or contains irrelevant distractor features, and the need for efficient training and sampling methods that balance model expressiveness with computational cost.